Email accessibility and standards are not exactly the talk of the town. However, they are important and do need to be reviewed.

 Both Siri and Alexa finish an email with a question… ‘How would you like to reply?’.
 This is a type of auditory CTA prompting the user for an action.

-The benefit of having an auditory CTA is that is can be used in many different ways thus encouraging email engagement even before a user has even opened your email.
+The benefit of having an auditory CTA is that is can be used in many different ways, thus encouraging email engagement even before a user has also opened your email.